honzamach/ansible-role-logserver/README.rst

 * `GitHub repository <https://github.com/honzamach/ansible-role-logserver>`__
 * `Travis CI page <https://travis-ci.org/honzamach/ansible-role-logserver>`__

-Ansible role for convenient installation and configuration of central log server.
+Ansible role for convenient installation and configuration of central log server capable of receiving system logs from many other servers in the network.
+Access to log ports is restricted with firewall only to listed IP addresses.
+Currently following logging options/ports are supported:

+1. Port 514 - Native TLS encryption with client certificate verification.
+2. Port 1514 - TLS encryption with client certificate verification via Stunnel.
+3. Port 2514 - Native TLS encryption without client certificate verification.

+Administrators of servers logging to the central log server are enabled read access to log files via SSH.
+These files are linked to their home directories into ``/home/[user-name]/logs``.

 **Table of Contents:**